 - Tyson will select qualified students for the Machine Maintenance program.

 Continuing Your Education

-Students may be awarded 24 credits for the successful completion of the Tyson Machine Maintenance program.
-The credits would apply to the Industrial Automation Technology program.
+Students may be awarded credits for the successful completion of the Tyson Machine Maintenance program.
+These credits would apply to the Industrial Automation Technology program.
 Students must apply for admission to Hawkeye and provide the transcript of the classes taken in the Tyson program in order to receive the credits.